• Skip to primary navigation

 • With a sharp knife, gently score the skin in a tight but shallow diamond pattern, making sure not to nick the flesh.
 Keeping the cuts shallow will ensure there's some tasty fat left after cooking.

-• Place the duck pieces, skin side down, in a large, cold skillet.
-I use a cast-iron skillet.
-Place a heavy smaller skillet on top.
-This will help prevent the edges from curling and will also ensure that the skin has full contact with the pan's surface.
+• Place a heavy, smaller skillet on top.
+This will help prevent the edges from curling and ensure the skin has full contact with the pan's surface.

 • Flip the duck pieces and cook the flesh side for 2 minutes, then cook the edges for about 30 seconds each.

 • Using an instant-read thermometer, check the internal temperature.
-For medium-rare it should read 130°F. For medium, it should read 140°F.
+For medium-rare, it should read 130°F. For medium, it should read 140°F.

-• Remove the duck from the pan and let it rest for ten minutes before thinly slicing and serving.
+• Remove the duck from the pan and let it rest for ten minutes before slicing and serving.

 Notes

-The USDA recommends cooking duck to an internal temperature of 165°F.
+• The USDA recommends cooking duck to an internal temperature of 165°F.

 Nutrition per Serving

-Serving: 1duck breast | Calories: 458kcal | Protein: 55g | Fat: 25g | Saturated Fat: 6g | Sodium: 560mg
+Serving: 1 duck breast | Calories: 458 kcal | Protein: 55 g | Fat: 25 g | Saturated Fat: 6 g | Sodium: 560 mg

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Chicken Recipes

-• Greek chicken, sliced and served with lemon slices.
+• Greek chicken is served with lemon slices.

 Greek Chicken

-• Thai chicken salad served in a bowl.
+• Thai chicken salad is served in lettuce cups.

 Thai Chicken Salad

-• Moroccan chicken served in a white saucepan.
+• Moroccan chicken is served in a white saucepan.

 Moroccan Chicken